D/s, The Heart of Kink

 Lovers negotiate the mix between themselves, and this is the place where intimate communication tremendously exceeds that of most married couples.
 One person desires to create an experience for the other that reaches somewhere pleasurable or healing or secret in their soul.
 One takes the role of domination or the dom while the other takes the role of submission or sub.
 Once in negotiation, creating a scene, an experience cultivated in their combined imaginations, they may find themselves expressing thoughts only expressible beyond pure language and actually understanding them because they’ve abandoned cultural norms and social expectations.

 Surprisingly, power resides in exactly the last place you expect it.
 In most D/s play and games of kink, the sub retains absolute control.
 All agreements include a word or sign that will immediately end the scene for any reason at all.
-All agreements are for the pure pleasure, feelings of safety and security, healing or growing experience of the sub, so while domination and submission appears to suggest that the sub has no control, in reality, the sub has all control.
+All agreements are for the pure pleasure, feelings of safety and security, healing, or growing experience of the sub, so while domination and submission appear to suggest that the sub has no control, in reality, the sub has all control.
 In the same way, if the dom doesn’t feel comfortable doing what the sub is asking, they may always opt for another time.

 –Martini Photo — Flickr / chris.corwin